Here are the best — and worst — times to travel this Fourth of July weekend

 When it comes to air travel, AAA says data shows Friday, July 1, will be the most congested.
 Monday will be the lightest day.

-Top holiday destinations include Orlando; Seattle; New York; Anaheim, California, where Disneyland is located; Anchorage, Alaska; Fort Lauderdale, Florida; Las Vega; Honolulu; Denver, and Chicago.
+Top holiday destinations include Orlando; Seattle; New York; Anaheim, California, where Disneyland is located; Anchorage, Alaska; Fort Lauderdale, Florida; Las Vegas; Honolulu; Denver, and Chicago.

 “The volume of travelers we expect to see over Independence Day is a definite sign that summer travel is kicking into high gear,” AAA Travel Senior Vice President Paula Twidale said in a statement.
 “Earlier this year, we started seeing the demand for travel increase and it’s not tapering off.
 People are ready for a break and despite things costing more, they are finding ways to still take that much-needed vacation.”